browserengineering/book/book/glossary.md

 Web browser

-: A software program that allows people to load and navigate web pages.
+: Software that allows people to load and navigate web pages.
 Also often just called a "browser".

 Web page